mdjbru-teaching-material/turku_course/README.md

 One option could be to teach the very basics of Python from the "best-practices" approach.
 (Pep8 and TDD).

-# Material to define what are the teaching objectives
+# Material to define the teaching objectives

 The points we want to teach will depend on the expected audience level (beginner, proficient user, advanced) an also of course on our own skills!